All Episodes

 Furthermore, it demonstrates a profound lack of understanding about the horrors that Hitler and his Nazi regime perpetrated.

-And uh he uh in an interview, telephone interview said, in hindsight, I I wouldn't have used that reference point.
+So Ellison, he called AP and an interview, telephone interview, said, in hindsight, I wouldn't have used that reference point.

-Probably inappropriate to use that example, because it's it's a unique historical event without really any clear parallels.
+Probably inappropriate to use that example because it's a unique historical event without really any clear parallels.

 I read the indictment.

-I read these indictments, I with I'm gonna wait for the trial or whatever else happens here.
+I'm going to wait for the trial or whatever else happens here.

 But if that stuff in there is true, the degree of cruelty to those dogs is breathtaking.